Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Los Angeles has two wins against the spread, and is 3-3 overall, at home this year.
+- Los Angeles has covered the spread twice at home, and is 3-3 overall there, this season.

-- In three of six home games this season, Los Angeles has gone over the total.
+- In three of six home games this year, Los Angeles has hit the over.

-- This year in away games, New York is 3-3 against the spread and 1-5 overall.
+- Away from home, New York is 1-5 overall and 3-3 against the spread.

-- New York has hit the over in three of six away games this season.
+- In six road games this year, New York has hit the over three times.

 - Giants away games this season average 46.5 total points, 3.5 more than this matchup's over/under (43).